Azure/azure-quickstart-templates/application-workloads/sas/sas-viya/README.md

    If the output from the nc command contains "Ncat: Connected to <IP_address:443>", the connection was successful.

 6. Register the SAS Data Agent with the SAS Viya 3.5 environment.
-As the deployment *PrimaryUserName*, log on to the Ansible controller VM and run the following command from the /sas/install/ansible/sas_viya_playbook directory:
+Using the value that you specified for the deployment parameter *PrimaryUserName*, log on to the Ansible controller VM and run the following command from the /sas/install/ansible/sas_viya_playbook directory:

 **Note:** The password of the admin user is the value that you specified during deployment for the SASAdminPass input parameter.